Heart and Lung Transplant (cont.)

 - In the first few weeks after transplantation, bacterial lung infections are common in people who have heart and lung transplantation.
 These are treated with antibiotics.
 Fungal infections may also occur early after transplant but are less common.

 - In the second month after transplant, cytomegalovirus (CMV) lung infections are common.
 You may receive antiviral medications to prevent this infection.

-Acute rejection occurs within days after the transplant operation.
+Acute rejection may occur within days after the transplant operation and anytime thereafter.

 - Signs of heart rejection include fatigue, swelling of the arms or legs, weight gain, and fever.

 - After a heart transplant, you are monitored for acute rejection by taking a tiny piece of heart muscle called a biopsy and examining it with a microscope.

 - Signs of lung rejection include cough, shortness of breath, fever, elevated white blood cell count, and a feeling of not getting enough oxygen.

 - After a lung transplant, doctors may need to check the lung tissue by using a long flexible tube with a tiny camera on the end (bronchoscopy).

 - If you have any signs of rejecting the transplanted organ, you will be given powerful immunosuppressive medications to stop the rejection.

 Rejection of the transplanted organ can also occur months or years later.